HendrikLeier/kafka-demo-SE/README.md

 terminal is currently in the repo's root directory.
 <pre><code>cd tools/python</code></pre>

+To use the tools the kafka cluster must be running!

 ##### Creating a topic
 Use the following command to get an explanation of the program
 <pre><code>python3.6 create-topic.py -h</code></pre>